WebOfTrust/keri/docs/Q-and-A-Security.md

 *The reason I am asking is to get people to think about the system they'd inevitably need to create to support the 95% of use cases (given 95% of identity interactions are between personas of people, places, and things that are discoverable)*\
 *Is it not a helpful exercise to game out the things required to support 95% of DID use cases with other DID system developers?*

-It's considered a privacy property of KERI, that you cannot enumerate all identitiess, in the same way that finding all minorities of certain religious preference might not be a feature.\
+It's considered a privacy property of KERI, that you cannot enumerate all identities, in the same way that finding all minorities of certain religious preference might not be a feature.\
 (*@OR13b*)

 Discovery is a layer on top of what KERI provides.
 KERI doesn't preclude DID, nor does it need to implement all of DID.
 KERI will participate in the DID ecosystem. (*@_stevetodd*)\